Ancient Egyptian cuisine: Meat, fowl and fish

 Meat came from domesticated animals, game and poultry.
 This possibly included partridge, quail, pigeon, ducks and geese.
 The chicken most likely arrived around the 5th to 4th century BC, though no chicken bones have actually been found dating from before the Greco-Roman period.
 The most important animals were cattle, sheep, goats and pigs (previously thought to have been taboo to eat because the priests of Egypt referred pig to the evil god Seth).

 5th-century BC Greek historian Herodotus claimed that the Egyptians abstained from consuming female cows as they were sacred by association with Isis.
 They sacrificed male oxen that were inspected to be clean and free of disease and ate the remainder after it was ritually burned.
-Ill or diseased male oxen not worthy of sacrifice and had died were buried ritually and then dug up after the bones were clean and placed in a temple.
-Only the heads of the male oxen that were cut off and then cursed were available to be eaten by the Greeks in Egypt as they were not allowed of the sacred sacrifice meat.
-Excavations at the Giza worker's village have uncovered evidence of massive slaughter of oxen, mutton and pork, such that researchers estimate that the workforce building the Great Pyramid were fed beef every day.
+Ill or diseased male oxen that were not worthy of sacrifice and had died were buried ritually, and then dug up after the bones were clean and placed in a temple.
+Only the heads of the male oxen that were cut off and then cursed were available to be eaten by the Greeks in Egypt, as they were not allowed the sacred sacrifice meat.
+Excavations at the Giza workers' village have uncovered evidence of massive slaughter of oxen, sheep and pigs, such that researchers estimate that the workforce building the Great Pyramid were fed beef every day.

 Mutton and pork were more common, despite Herodotus' affirmations that swine were held by the Egyptians to be unclean and avoided.
-Poultry, both wild and domestic and fish were available to all but the most destitute.
+Poultry, both wild and domestic, and fish were available to all but the most destitute.
 The alternative protein sources would rather have been legumes, eggs, cheese and the amino acids available in the tandem staples of bread and beer.
-Mice and hedgehogs were also eaten and a common way to cook the latter was to encase a hedgehog in clay and bake it.
+Mice and hedgehogs were also eaten; a common way to cook hedgehog was to encase it in clay and bake it.
 When the clay was then cracked open and removed, it took the prickly spikes with it.

-Foie gras, a well-known delicacy which is still enjoyed today, was invented by the ancient Egyptians.
+Foie gras, a delicacy which is still consumed, was invented by the ancient Egyptians.
 The technique of gavage, cramming food into the mouth of domesticated ducks and geese, dates as far back as 2500 BC, when the Egyptians began keeping birds for food.

 A 14th century book translated and published in 2017 lists 10 recipes for sparrow which was eaten for its aphrodisiac properties.

+Reflection on Modern Egyptian cuisine

+Much of modern Egyptian cuisine originated in ancient times and remains to this day a staple of Egyptian cuisine: most notably: Sun bread, Fesikh, Fol medemes, Kahk, Molokhia, Bosara, beer, Doum palm, Feteer meshaltet, Rumi cheese and spring onions.